17 Ancient Metagenomic Pipelines

 5. Bin assessment with CheckM

-7. Genome annotation with prokka
+7. Genome annotation with Prokka

 So, what command would we use to recreate these?